Does Your City Need Rapid Progress? Our Accelerator program is for places (not for individuals).

 3) Leaders and funding stuck in isolated solos, pulling in different directions while seldom focusing on renewing the place as a whole.

-Besides improving local recovery, revitalization or resilience efforts, having at least ten RE Facilitators in your area qualifies it to be listed in our annual RE Communities report (inaugural report in 2021) .
-This is designed to help attract employers and real estate investors.
+Besides improving local recovery, revitalization or resilience efforts, having at least ten Facilitators in your area qualifies it to be listed in our annual Rising Places report (inaugural report in 2023) .
+This will help attract residents, employers and real estate investors.

 HOW IT WORKS